 Here at UNE, we offer many online learning programs, including the science and math prerequisite courses.

-These courses are designed for students who wish to enter a health professions program, but need prerequisite courses in order to complete their graduate school application.
+These courses are designed for students who need prerequisite courses in order to complete their graduate school application.

 The good news: students completely set their own pace.

 The bad news: students completely set their own pace.

 What do we mean by this?
 On the one hand, self-paced online courses allow students to set their own schedule and proceed based on their comfort level, which can be a huge benefit as it offers tremendous flexibility.
 On the other hand, it’s critical to be self-disciplined in order to pace through coursework and finish in the allotted time.